 If you aren’t able to handle them on your own, you can help in other ways, too.
 For example, you can take their laundry home to wash, bring blankets, etc.

 Perhaps the most important way you can help as a mother is by pumping breast milk for your babies.
-We recommend you using the Haakaa Manual Breast Pump, because it lets you express milk using the power of natural suction.
-Made out of silicone, this manual breast pump is lightweight, portable and designed to suit all kinds of breasts.
-Moreover, it is recommended by nursing mums, magazines, celebrities, doulas and lactation consultants all over the world, so make sure you get yours, as well.
+We recommend you use the Haakaa Manual Breast Pump, because it lets you express milk using the power of natural suction.
+Made out of silicone, this manual breast pump is lightweight, portable, and designed to suit all kinds of breasts.
+Moreover, it is recommended by nursing mums, magazines, celebrities, doulas, and lactation consultants all over the world, so make sure you get yours, as well.

 How to Bond with Your Twin Preemies?